Easy Lemon Rosemary White Bean Soup

-Easy White Bean Soup with soothing lemon, veggies, rosemary, thyme and tahini is healthy and easy to make using everyday ingredients that you probably already have on hand!
-It’s full of nutrition, flavor and is amazingly delicious!
+Easy White Bean Soup with soothing lemon, veggies, rosemary, thyme, and tahini is healthy and easy to make using everyday ingredients that you probably already have on hand!
+It’s full of nutrition and flavor and is – amazingly delicious!

-Don’t let the minimal ingredients in this soup fool you, this vegan white bean soup is so full of deliciousness.
-Plus, it’s well-balanced, full of healthy protein & fiber, and can be made oil-free!
+Don’t let the minimal ingredients in this soup fool you.
+This vegan white bean soup is so full of deliciousness.
+Plus, it’s well-balanced, full of healthy protein and fiber, and can be made oil-free!

-This white bean soup is very similar to this highly rated, fan favorite Lemon Chickpea Orzo Soup, which uses pasta, spinach and dill.
+This white bean soup is very similar to the highly-rated, fan-favorite Lemon Chickpea Orzo Soup, which uses pasta, spinach, and dill.
 I simplified the recipe and changed the herbs, but it’s still just as delicious!

 So without further ado, let’s make soup!